CLARA HURTADO LEE

 Ms. Hurtado Lee began her Doctoral studies in the Fall of 2014 at the University of Utah where she won a coveted spot in the Nancy Marriott Graduate Vocal Quartet.

-She teaches voice at Utah Valley University.
+She teaches voice privately.